Amelie-Schreiber/SDDiff/README.md

 # Molecular Conformation Generation via Shifting Scores

-This is the official implementation of our paper: Molecular Conformation Generation via Shifting Scores

 This code is forked from the official implementation of GeoDiff https://github.com/MinkaiXu/GeoDiff.git.
 Thanks for their contribution.

 ## Environment